rtulke/hicloud/README.md

 # hicloud

-hicloud is a command-line tool for managing Hetzner Cloud resources.
+hicloud is a interactive CLI console for managing Hetzner Cloud resources.
 It provides an interactive console with various commands for managing virtual machines, snapshots, backups, and more.
+And why?
+Because it's enough for most people and because it's faster than using complex commands a an argument since it works entirely with tab complition.

 ## Features